 Facebook’s popularity has turned it into a powerful discovery tool.
-Take, for example, the case of Mary.
-Mary was roughly rear-ended by Rob and now claims that she is so injured that she can no longer partake in life’s pleasures.
+Take, for example, the car accident case of Mary and Rob.
+Mary’s car was rear-ended by Rob’s in a violent crash.
+She now claims that she is so injured that she can no longer partake in life’s pleasures.
 Traditionally, Rob would send a private investigator to take pictures of Mary out and about to see if her claims could be disproved.
-Now, all Rob would have to do is access Mary’s Facebook page to find pictures of her playing beach volleyball, looking tanned and healthy, and there goes both her claim and her credibility.
+Now, all Rob would have to do is access Mary’s Facebook page to find pictures of her exercising, running errands, and generally being unbothered by her injuries, and there goes both her claim and credibility.

 The court shot this argument down by pointing out that the law disapproves of privileged information so there could be no such thing as a social network site privilege.
 In addition, Facebook’s own terms and privacy policies say that it cannot prevent friends from reposting information or Facebook operators from accessing that information, so it is unrealistic to expect Facebook postings to be privileged.
 The McMillen court ultimately ordered the plaintiff to give the defendant his Facebook username and password.

 One way to approach Facebook disclosure is to ask the court to conduct an in camera review of the private Facebook page in question.
 In Offenback v.
 L.M.
 Bowman, Inc., 2011 WL 2491371 (M.D.
 Pa.
 June 22, 2011), the court ordered the plaintiff to disclose his Facebook username and password then proceeded to review the plaintiff’s Facebook page in chambers.
 This review revealed that all of the relevant information the defendant needed had already been displayed on the public portion of the plaintiff’s page.
 The court concluded that the plaintiff knew his Facebook page best and could have produced the posts the defendant wanted without the court’s help.